 Anyone taking a road trip to Boston this weekend?
 If so, perhaps we’ll run into each other.
-I’ll be the dude rocking the old-school, powder blue George Bell jersey somewhere in the Green Monster who’s most likely arguing with a local over how 1986 wasn’t Bill Buckner’s fault.
+I’ll be the dude sporting a powder blue George Bell jersey somewhere in the Green Monster section.
+Better yet, the guy arguing with a local over 1986.
+It wasn’t Bill Buckner’s fault, dammit!

 As always, the amount of Blue Jays fans that make the trip to Fenway are strong in numbers.
-It may not be able to compete with the massive turnout that recently took Seattle by storm, but this final series of the regular season promises to keep the U.S. Border Patrol busy checking Canadian passports nonetheless.
+It may not compete with the massive turnout that recently took Seattle by storm, but this final series of the regular season promises to keep the U.S. Border Patrol busy checking Canadian passports, nonetheless.

-It’ll be my first time visiting, so needless to say, my goosebumps are growing by the minute.
-But speaking of needless things to say, you don’t have to be in attendance for this series to provide an extra amount of chills with what’s at stake.
+It’ll be my first time visiting so my goosebumps are growing by the minute.
+However, you don’t have to be in attendance for this series to provide an extra amount of chills with what’s at stake.

-With the Jays dropping two straight, and failing to eliminate Baltimore from the playoff conversation (they now sit tied for the top Wildcard spot), this weekend won’t be short on any nail-biting entertainment value.
-Not to mention the fact that Seattle, who held up their end of the fight late last night, have crept closer into the picture and now sit just two games back.
+With the Jays dropping two straight and failing to eliminate Baltimore from the playoff conversation (they now sit tied for the top Wildcard spot), this weekend won’t be short on any nail-biting entertainment value.
+Not to mention the fact that Seattle, who held up their end of the fight late last night, has crept closer into the picture and now sit just two games back.

 As for Detroit, they remain a minuscule game and a half out.
 And if the roller-coaster month of September has taught us anything, the chances that Thursday’s postponed matchup between Detroit and Cleveland, which will now only be played “if necessary”, will indeed turn out to be necessary, well, would you bet against it?